twitter/sqrl/website/source/unique.md

 SQRL does not have user-defined functions, recursion or unbounded loops.
 This produces simpler code for non-programmers and allows deep static analysis.
 Logic that needs the power of a full programming language can be implemented as new library functions.

-## Cost optimization
+## Cost optimisation

-SQRL will optimize your code to be cheaper to run in production.
+SQRL will optimise your code to be cheaper to run in production.
 Expressions such as `a() OR b()` can be re-ordered by the cost of each function in production (if you have that data.)
+For more detail see the [page on cost optimisation](language/cost.html).

 ## Entities as first-class citizens